jonlanglet/DTA/README.md

 4. Analyze and print out the data structures at the collector (you should see how they are populated according to the DTA traffic intercepted by the translator).

 ## Integrating DTA into your telemetry system
-The code in this repository was used to demonstrate how DTA works, and was used to test DTA in example telemetry scenarios.

-Please feel free to integrate DTA into your telemetry data flows to benefit from improved collection performance.
+Integrate DTA into your telemetry data flows to benefit from improved collection performance.

-For this, you need to update the telemetry-generating devices (reporters) to generate its telemetry reports with DTA headers (see [Reporter/](Reporter/) for an example).
+You need to update the telemetry-generating devices (reporters) to generate their telemetry reports with DTA headers (see [Reporter/](Reporter/) for an example).
 Additionally, you need to update your centralized collector(s) to register the telemetry-storing data structures with RDMA to allow the translator(s) to access these regions (see [Collector/](Collector/) for an example).

 It is also possible to craft new DTA primitives to better fit the specifics of your telemetry system.